-The Automatic Binary Optimizer for z/OS (ABO) product optimizes existing COBOL Version 3 or Version 4 programs.
-ABO optimization results in code changes that render any existing LANGX side files unusable with the optimized program.
-The IPVLANGO utility is used to create new LANGX file members that can be used to provide source-level debugging of the optimized program with PD Tools products such as Fault Analyzer and Debug Tool.
+ABO optimization results in code changes that render any existing compiler listing or side file unusable with the optimized program.
+The IPVLANGO utility creates LANGX file members that can be used to provide source-level debugging of the optimized program with ADFz family of products such as Fault Analyzer, zDebug, and Application Performance Analyzer.
+New LANGX file members can be created from compiler listings, SYSDEBUG side files, or existing LANGX files.

-The sample JCL in Figure 3 takes the listing transforms (&&LIST) from a previous ABO step and merges it with one or more existing LANGX side file members to create new "optimized" LANGX members.
-Note that if the listing transforms file is a PDS(E), it must specify a member name.
+The sample job step in Figure 3 on page 84 takes the listing transforms file from a previous ABO step and merges it with one or more LANGX file members to create 'optimized' LANGX members.
+(Refer to ABO documentation for the complete optimization JCL, which this sample job step can be appended to.)
+If the listing transforms file is a PDS(E), it must specify a member name.
+In Figure 3, the input is a LANGX data set (DD:IPVLANGX); alternatively, it could be a compiler listing (DD:IPVLCOB) or a SYSDEBUG data set (DD:IPVSYSDB).

-As the ABO can process multiple programs in a single invocation, the listing transforms file has a PROC section for each optimized program.
-To accommodate this, the LANGX data set DDs should specify a PDS(E) data set without a member name.
-The input PDS(E) should contain a LANGX member for each PROC in the listing transforms file.
-Likewise, the output PDS(E) contains a member for each PROC in the listing transforms file.
+As ABO can process multiple programs in a single invocation, the listing transforms file has a PROC section for each optimized program.
+To accommodate this, compiler listing, SYSDEBUG, and LANGX data set DDs should specify a PDS(E) data set without a member name.
+The input PDS(E) should contain a member for each PROC in the listing transforms file.
+Likewise, the output LANGX PDS(E) contains a member for each PROC in the listing transforms file.